catalyzeio/stratum-docs/concepts/organizations.md

 * **VPN Access** Can directly interact with your Datica network, runnings jobs, and services (**Note**: this is only relevant to organizations and environments that have a running VPN).

 ## Managing Your Organization
-Organization management tools are located in the [The Platform Dashboard](https://product.datica.com/compliant-cloud)—find your organization under the "Organizations" section in the main nav on the left hand side of the dashboard.
+Organization management tools are located in [The Platform Dashboard](https://product.datica.com/environments)—find your organization under the "Organizations" section in the main nav on the left hand side of the dashboard.

 ## Adding Members to Your Organization
 New members are added to your organization by sending them an invite, from the management tools.
 Filling out this form will send an email to the specified address, including instructions on how to join the organization.
 After the invite is sent, it can be revoked at any time until it is accepted.
 After it is accepted, it will disappear from this table.